 - Choose one of the links below to explore some of these policies

 - Read this blog post Promoting research data sharing at Springer Nature about the 4 levels of research data sharing policies.
 Spend a bit of time clicking the links near the bottom of the post: FAQs, policies in full, list of trusted data repositories, preparing Data Availability Statements.

 Consider how easy, or hard, it was for you to understand what is required upon submission to one of these journals in regard to research data.

 Data sharing policies of major medical funders

 The Australian National Health and Medical Research Council (NHMRC) funded more than $896 million in 2015 for health and medical research including 1030 new grants to universities, medical research institutions and hospitals across Australia.

-- Quickly review the NHMRC Statement on Data Sharing (2 pages) and lifecycle diagram for data sharing we saw in Thing 1.
+- Quickly review the NHMRC Open Access Policy (Section 4.2 and Appendix 2) and lifecycle diagram for data sharing we saw in Thing 1.